Sahil08tab/Smart-Attendance-System-Using-Face-Recognition-/README.md

 # Node Server
 Open terminal in VS Code then type "npm run server".
 This should start your node server if you have installed all the packages
 ![image alt](https://github.com/Sahil08tab/Smart-Attendance-System-Using-Face-Recognition-/blob/e79e0e39f3265f655560e7154f607217a3bf0c72/Projectimg/Nodeserver.png)

+# Face Detection working
+Open Face Recognition folder then open attendance.py and run the file.
+To close the camera window just press "Enter Key" on keyboard

+# How to add new students
+To add a new student copy the picture of the student into the image folder with this convention "Roll_Name_branch.jpg"

+# How to access frontend
+Open Frontend folder then oprn index.html.
+Now a login page should popup.

+# Login Page
+Username: admin Password: admin Now enter Username & Password to proceed to the attendace details.

+# Student Attendance Details page
+Now to view student attendance details select a valid date and press filter.

+# Technologies Used